cube45-academy/challenge-bug-tracking/README.md

 The first time, you will need to install the package with `npm install`

 You can run tests with `npm test`

+You need to fix the .js files in the root folders.
+You may not commit any change the files in the spec/ folder (but you can edit the files if you want to try things out)